amaarora/amaarora.github.io/_tmp/2022-07-04-swintransformerv1.md

 3. [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://amaarora.github.io/2020/08/13/efficientnet.html)

 ## Introduction
 As part of today's blog post, I want to cover [Swin Transformers](https://arxiv.org/abs/2103.14030).
 As is usual for my blog posts, I will be covering every related concept in theory along with a working PyTorch implementation of the architecture from [TIMM](https://github.com/rwightman/pytorch-image-models).
-Also, all text presented in this blog post directly from the paper will be in *Italics*.
+Also, all text presented in this blog post copied directly from the paper will be in *Italics*.

 > **NOTE**: At the time of writing this blog post, we already have a V2 of the [Swin Transformer](https://arxiv.org/abs/2111.09883) architecture.
 This architecture will be covered in a future blog post.